domkris/domkris/README.md

 ## Contact

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/dkristov/) for collaboration or job opportunities.
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/dkristov/)